Backpacking South America: Where to Start

 Go for it and see them, live them, enjoy them!

 The Amazon Basin stretches from Northern Brazil to all the surrounding countries.
 I had an incredible wildlife tour in the pampas of Bolivia.
 Crocodiles, piranhas, anacondas, sweet water dolphins, thousands of astonishing birds and capybaras.

-I've experienced carnival in Brazil.
+I have experienced carnival in Brazil.
 Not in Rio de Janeiro but in Salvador da Bahía.
 I had more than a great time.
 It was fantastic, if you want to have the party of your life, go to carnival in Brazil.